Pioneer Sprint Triathlon

 Stier Trolley Express

 And on behalf of the Race Staff, Thank You.
-See you in August and keep Tri’ing
+See you in June and July and keep Tri’ing

 No One Ever Says, “Let’s Play Triathlon”